Building blocks of Power BI

 In Microsoft Power BI, there are basic building blocks that make up the reports and dashboards consumed by end users.
 Think of it similarly to the basic construction materials that can be used to build homes or other structures.

 Here are the basic building blocks in Power BI:

-A visualization (sometimes also referred to as a visual) is a visual representation of data, like a chart, a color-coded map, or other interesting things you can create to represent your data visually.
+A visualization (or visual) is a visual representation of data, like a chart, a color-coded map, or other interesting things you can create to represent your data visually.
 Power BI has all sorts of visualization types, and more are coming all the time.
 The following image shows a collection of different visualizations that were created in Power BI.

-Visualizations can be simple, like a single number that represents something significant, or they can be visually complex, like a gradient-colored map that shows voter sentiment about a certain social issue or concern.
+Visualizations can be simple, like a single number that represents something significant.
+Visuals can also be complex, like a gradient-colored map that shows voter sentiment about a certain social issue or concern.
 The goal of a visual is to present data in a way that provides context and insights, both of which would probably be difficult to discern from a raw table of numbers or text.